 The Salomon Ben Nevis Ultra will feature a specially designed course to fit the new skyrunning criteria with a cut off time of 16 hours.
 The race will incorporate some of the best elements of the previous route which summits Britain’s highest mountain, Ben Nevis where the world’s first mountain running race took place in 1895.
-Subject to spring testing the new Ultra will be ±65km, with ±4,300m vertical climb.
+The new Ultra course is 52 km, with 3,820m vertical climb.

 Date: September 15, 2018

 Vertical climb: 2,500m

 Race records: Stian Angermund 3h24’51” (2017), Laura Orgué 4h05’12” (2017)